 For industries, a budget provides the benchmark against which to compare business growth and develop corrective measures in regard to spending and allocating resources.

-Still wondering why you need a budget?
+Still wondering why you need a budget? why budget is important?

 It’s not okay to still be wondering why you need a budget!